Pet Refuge: $250,000 target reached in fundraiser for shelter for domestic abuse animals

 By 4.40pm the total had hit $192,000 after an anonymous $20,000 donation.

-The money from Petstock is yet to be donated - meaning when it is the total donated will be in excess of $278,100.
+The money from PetStock is yet to be donated - meaning when it is the total donated will be in excess of $278,100.

 Chapman said the generosity shown to Pet Refuge was much appreciated.